ChristopherBenjaminHemmens/flux-mill/README.md

 Cyl7 | 270 degrees
 Cyl8 | 315 degrees

-Middle axel is rotated at 5 degrees against outer axels and held in place using the gears/cogs, see hypothesis.
+Center axel is rotated at 5 degrees against outer axels and held in place using the gears/cogs, see hypothesis.